An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: Preliminaries and Problem Formulation

 The constraints in \eqref{eqn:vol} capture the voltage regulation goal.
 The constraints in \eqref{eqn:p} and \eqref{eqn:q} describe the limited ability to control active/reactive power injections on each bus $i$; $\overline{P}_i$ ($\underline{P}_i$) and $\overline{Q}_i$ ($\underline{Q}_i$), denote the upper (lower) limits on the amount of active and reactive power that each bus $i$ can provide, respectively.
-The constraints in \eqref{eqn:pik} capture {line power flow} limits, while \eqref{eqn:lik} imposes loss limits on individual lines, this ensures an homogeneous distribution of losses across the system.
+The constraints in \eqref{eqn:pik} capture {line power flow} limits, while \eqref{eqn:lik} imposes loss limits on individual lines.
 Without loss of generality and to ease the notations in subsequent development, hereafter we assume $V_i^{ref}=1$ p.u. for all $i$. {Note that active power and reactive power need not be controllable at every bus.
 If for a particular bus they are not controllable, in the optimization problem we set the bus active and/or reactive power upper and lower bounds to be equal, which essentially fixes the active and/or reactive on that bus.}

 The optimization problem in \eqref{eqn:prob1} is difficult for two reasons: i) it is not convex due to the quadratic relationship between bus voltages and powers; and ii) depending on the size of the network, there could potentially be a large number of variables and constraints.
 Section \ref{sec:main} and Section \ref{sec:geometry} address i) by convexifying the problem in \eqref{eqn:prob1}, while Section \ref{sec:algo} addresses ii) by proposing a computationally efficient distributed algorithm to solve the resulting convexified problem.